-Montessori named this phase of development ‘The Social Embryonic Phase’ and this is when the child enters the pre-school.
+Montessori named the phase of development from 3 – 6 years ‘The Social Embryonic Phase’ and this is when the child enters our pre-primary school.
 The child is now ready for a wider range of friendships and is much more comfortable being away from home.
-Learning is more structured, language develops rapidly and every experience counts towards learning.
-This is the stage of development that Montessori named, the ‘Absorbent Mind’, when the child’s brain absorbs information like a sponge.
-The Montessori method gives full attention to the importance of early education and this is achieved through a dynamic relationship between the child, the teacher and the learning environment.
+Montessori observed that children of this age have an ‘Absorbent Mind;’ the ability to absorb information like a sponge.
+Learning and language development proceed rapidly, fully supported through a dynamic relationship between the child, the teacher and the learning environment.

-The daily routine is flexible according to the needs of the children.
-Given below is an example of a typical day, running from 7.30 – 12.45.
-The children may be dropped off between 7.30 am and 8 am.
+Given below is an example of a typical day, running from 7.30 – 12.30.
+The children may be dropped off from 7.30 am and the school day commences at 8 am.

 7.30 – 8.00 a.m: Arrive, meet and greet, join friends in play area.